ISP: Child’s body found in Washington County woods - NewsBreak

 WASHINGTON CO, Ind (WEHT) — Indiana State Police are looking for help to identify the remains of a boy found in eastern Washington County.

 Police say around 7:30 Saturday evening, an area resident found the body of a black male child near a roadway in a heavily wooded area.
-The resident told police they came across the body while mushroom hunting.Drunk driver strikes into stationary Illinois State Police car
+The resident told police they came across the body while mushroom hunting.Former substitute teacher charged with sending teen obscene messages

 Public help is needed to better identify the child, detectives say.
 Police describe him as a young, black male between the ages of five years old and eight years old.
 According to ISP, the child is approximately four feet tall and has a slim build and a short haircut.
 Detectives believe the child’s death occurred sometime within the last week.